Fiyinfoluwa-awe/CI-CD-Mastery/README.md

  ![alt text](<step 15 testing the webook (updated the readme).jpg>)

-integrating Jenkins with the source code management repository, in my case Github (document the integration steps with the version control system )
+Integrating Jenkins with the source code management repository, in my case Github

 Configuring webhooks to automate the trigerring of Jenkins builds (provide intructions for setting up webhooks)